alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today I continued working with Python and also started communicating with the client for the website project.

 **Thoughts**: I think the implementation of the website will be somewhat complex, but with my team, I am sure it will be possible.

+### Day 134: January 27, Tuesday

+**Today's Progress**: Today We have more Python!
+I want to finish my course to already start doing some projects!

+**Thoughts**: I just need like 6 more hours to finish the course, but I think it will take a little bit more of time.